jerrod-lankford/GarageQTPi/README.md

 ### Installation
 1. `git clone https://github.com/Jerrkawz/GarageQTPi.git`
-2. `pip install -r requirements.txt`
+2. `bash install.sh`
 3. edit the configuration.yaml to set up mqtt (See below)
 4. `python main.py`
-5. To start the server on boot, copy this into /etc/rc.local: `(sleep 30; cd /home/pi/GarageQTPi; python main.py)&`
+5. To start the server on boot run `sudo bash autostart_systemd.sh`

-Note: The sleep 30 is my hack to wait until the pi has an ip address so the mqtt connection doesn't fail.
-I would like to write this as a daemon eventually and use a real startup service but until then. (or if someone wants to send a PR :) )

 ## MQTT setup
 I won't try to butcher an mqtt setup guide but will instead link you to some other resources: